 Lindsey (Kildow) Vonn was born in St. Paul, MN in 1984.
 She began skiing at the age of two at Buck Hill in Burnsville, MN – a suburb about twenty-three miles south of the Twin Cities of St. Paul – Minneapolis.

 She is the most successful female downhill ski racer in U.S. history, but missed the 2014 Olympics after a career threatening knee injury.
-She returned to competition in 2015, and has continued her winning ways.
+She returned to competition in 2015.
+In 2018, she won the Olympic Bronze in Downhill at age 33 and became the oldest woman to win an Olympic Alpine skiing medal.

 Lindsey first became involved in downhill skiing at the infamous Buck Hill Ski Racing School in Burnsville, MN, lead by Erich Sailer.
 Sailer is a native of Austria and world class skier in his own right.
 His coaching skills have brought him unprecedented accolades, including induction into the Skiing Hall of Fame in 2006.
 He has coached several Minnesotans to U.S. Ski Team caliber including Kristina Koznick.